Azdaema/For-X/Fran/README.md

 The `notifications` are done in a [`<dl>` list](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dl) used.
 In the `<dl>` list, `<dt>` is the name of person, and `<dd>` is the message itself.

-Currently `notifications` is set up with 2 different types of notifications: `text` and `call` (more could be added in the future).
+Currently `notifications` is set up with 2 different types of notifications: `text` and `call`.
+More could be added in the future.

 These can be used with different tags.
 If you only care about the relative time (ie. "1m ago") and not absolute time (ie. "9:37") then just use the `<div>` tag:

 ```html
 <blockquote class="phone">